Find Trade Colleges

 The states with the most job growth for Motion Picture Projectionist are Utah, Washington, and Florida.
 Watch out if you plan on working in Alabama, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.

-How Much Does a Motion Picture Projectionist Make?
+Motion Picture Projectionist Salary

-The salary for Motion Picture Projectionists ranges between about $17,890 and $38,890 a year.
+The average yearly salary of a Motion Picture Projectionist ranges between $17,890 and $38,890.

 undefined